Our Favourite UK Places

 Lincoln - Home to one of the finest cathedrals in England, and a wealth of other historic attractions.

 Mendips - One of South West England's undiscovered gems.
-Though Cheddar can be crowded, the Mendips offer much more to reward the traveler.
+Though Cheddar can be crowded, the Mendips offer much more to reward the traveller.

 Norwich - A feast of medieval art and architecture.